Loading Golf Stats...

 More Fantasy News

-Swafford fired a three-under 68 in the final round of the RBC Heritage to move into a tie for 33rd place.
+Swafford closed with a five-under 66 in the final round of the Palmetto Championship to finish in a share of second place.